Last Updated on February 24, 2022 by Mary Pressler

 Practical tips and life hacks are two of the best things to research when making a move.
 We’ve already done some of the heavy lifting for you and compiled a list of our favorites.

-10 Ways to Simplify Your Move to Texas
+10 Ways to Simplify Your Move

 1. Get a moving binder– It doesn’t matter if you’re moving near or far, a moving binder will help stay organized.
 For those of you that are more tech driven, keep similar notes and to do lists in the note section of your phone or on Google Drive.